-Freedom of Choice forms for fee-for-service members is documented in member service plans and in IoWANS.

-MCOs are responsible for maintaining records that fully disclose the extent of services provided to members for a minimum of seven years and must furnish such information to duly authorized and identified agents or representatives of the state and federal governments.
-The MCOs maintain copies of freedom of choice forms in the MCO database and the member's electronic health record.
+Freedom of Choice forms for fee-for-service members is documented in member service plans and in ISIS.
+MCOs are responsible for maintaining records that fully disclose the extent of services provided to members for a minimum of seven years, and must furnish such information to duly authorized and identified agents or representatives of the state and federal governments.